Sjord/Sjord.github.io/_posts/2022-07-27-mch-hacker-camp-personal-anecdotes.md

 ## Marketing

 There was very little marketing on MCH.
-There were no company logo's shown, no flags or banners, and no sales stands.
+There were no company logo's shown, no flags or banners.
 There were strict rules about marketing, in such an extent that you couldn't even see which company a tent belonged to.
 There were no marketing stands, so typical of other conferences.
 Speakers would mention which company they were from, but generally not hold an selling speech, with one or two exceptions.

 ## Health